Skip to main content

 • Automatic update: This feature, when activated, allows ZITADEL to automatically update a user's profile information whenever changes are detected in the user's account on the external IdP.
 For example, if a user changes their last name in their Google or Microsoft account, ZITADEL will reflect this update in the user's account upon their next login.

-• Account creation allowed: Determines whether new user accounts can be created in ZITADEL through the external IdP authentication process.
+• Account creation allowed (manually): Determines whether new user accounts can be created in ZITADEL through the external IdP authentication process.
 Enabling this setting is crucial for allowing users who are new to your application to register and create accounts seamlessly via their existing external IdP accounts.
+However, if you rely on the automatic creation and want to prevent users to manually create their accounts or edit information during the automatic process, you need to disable this option.

-• Account linking allowed: Enables existing ZITADEL accounts to be linked with identities from external IdPs.
+• Account linking allowed (manually): Enables existing ZITADEL accounts to be linked with identities from external IdPs.
 It requires that a linkable ZITADEL account already exists for the user attempting to log in with an external IdP.
 Account linking is beneficial for users who wish to associate multiple login methods with their ZITADEL account, providing flexibility and convenience in how they access your application.
+However, if you rely on an automatic linking option and want to prevent users to manually link their accounts, you need to disable this option.

 Configure external IdPs at the organization level or on the default settings